-On 2nd June 1916 Private Maher left Alexandria aboard the Transport Kinafanus Castle bound for France, arriving at Marseille on the 8th June 1916.
+On 2nd June 1916 Private Maher left Alexandria aboard the Transport Kinafanus Castle bound for France.
+He arrived at Marseilles on 8th June 1916.

-On the 4th January 1917 Private Maher was appointed Lance Corporal, when the Battalion was at Dernacourt, France.
+On 4th January 1917 Private Maher was appointed Lance Corporal, when the Battalion was preparing to go into action at Dernacourt, France.

-On the 16th December 1917 Lance Corporal Maher began his return to Australia, departing England on board the Hospital Ship No 2.
-He arrived in Australia on the 16th February 1917, and was discharged on the 10th July 1918.
+On 16th December 1917 Lance Corporal Maher began his return to Australia, departing England on board the Hospital Ship Kanowa.

 Leo, L., email correspondence, 31st July 2014.